Purchasing

 Independent Contractors

-Independent Contractors are outside individuals, sole proprietorships or LLCs treated as disregarded entities for federal income tax purposes that provide services to USF.
+Independent Contractors are outside individuals, sole proprietorships or single-member LLCs treated as disregarded entities for federal income tax purposes that provide services to USF.

 STEP 1: IDENTIFYING INDEPENDENT CONTRACTOR vs. EMPLOYEE

-STEP 2SUPPLIER REGISTRATION REQUEST
+STEP 3SUPPLIER REGISTRATION REQUEST

-STEP 3: REGISTRATION COMPLETION
+STEP 4: REGISTRATION COMPLETION

 Once the supplier setup request is approved, the supplier is sent a link to register and provide business information.
 Once they have completed their profile, the registration process is considered complete.

-STEP 4: ARRANGING PAYMENT
+STEP 5: ARRANGING PAYMENT

 Registered suppliers can be selected when requesting a contract, or requisition (PO) in Bull Marketplace.
 Requestors can submit a contract or requisition request.
+Refer to FAQ's for additional information on when to use a contract and on the review process.

 independent contractor faq's